petersen65/PL0/README.md

 ## PL/0

-PL/0 is a programming language, intended as an educational programming language, that is similar to but much simpler than Pascal, a general-purpose programming language.
+PL/0 in its original version from 1976 is an educational programming language, that is similar to but much simpler than Pascal, a well-known general-purpose programming language.
 It serves as an example of how to construct a compiler.
 It was originally introduced in the book, Algorithms + Data Structures = Programs, by Niklaus Wirth in 1976.
-It features quite limited language constructs: there are no real numbers, very few basic arithmetic operations and no control-flow constructs other than "if" and "while" blocks.
-While these limitations make writing real applications in this language impractical, it helps the compiler remain compact and simple.
+It featured quite limited language constructs: there are no real numbers, very few basic arithmetic operations and no control-flow constructs other than "if" and "while" blocks.
+While these limitations made writing real applications in this language impractical, it helped the compiler remain compact and simple.

+Beginning with version 1.1.0 of my compiler, I will start to extend the 1986 version of PL/0 and hence name it PL/0 2024.
+The programming language PL/0 2024 will be aligned to Pascal syntax and language features.

 ## Grammar